sphurlsmith/wawacraft-evolved/README.md

 Was this just for the funny idea that a game be versioned Sigma 2.2.0?
 Yes.
 Very Much So.

+## Current Version

+As of now, the game has finally began with the October 31st Release,(AKA Alpha 0.0.0).
+Current features include:

+* A working projection and model matrix
+* Support for quaternions and their relationship with matrices
+* Ability to rotate the camera with the arrow keys(I dont exactly like implementing the mouse)
+* Ability to move using WASD and Page-up/Page-down keys!!
+* A plethora of view-matrix bugs to be fixed quite soon

 ## The Original Wawacraft

 The original game Wawacraft Classic is available in its latest distribution flavour,